Thinking about studying and starting a career within the performing arts industry? Here are 7 things you should know!

 One of the biggest skills you will learn from a performing arts degree is the ability to market yourself.
 You cannot rely on completing your studies, sending out a few resumes and expect to hear back from your dream job instantly.
 While studying, take full advantage of your school’s networking events, groups and other extracurricular activities set up to help you begin making connections.

 This will also serve to help you later in life.
-Due to the way the industry works, many opportunities come from word of mouth rather than job advertisements.
+Due to the way the industry works, many opportunities come from word of mouth rather than job advertisements visit us.
 Jobs can be found through networking, attending auditions, collaborating with other artists or even putting on your own shows.

 6. Choosing the right Performing Arts School